Canna, Scotland: Gaelic Study Centre

 The church, which is also owned by the National Trust for Scotland, was restored and converted into a hostel and study centre by the Hebridean Trust.
 This project was undertaken at the invitation of the owners.
 The centre is linked to the archive of Scottish Gaelic language, literature, and culture that was collected by literary scholar and former owner of Canna and Sanday, John Lorne Campbell.
 It was successfully completed and opened in 2001 by Princess Anne.
 Subsequently, there was water ingress, which caused damage to the interior.
 This challenge is in the hands of the National Trust for Scotland.

 Crime

 The island enjoys a near-zero crime rate, with only a handful of crimes recorded in the last several decades.

 Restoration of Canna House

-In May 2020, the NTS US Foundation reported that major renovations were underway at Canna House and its gardens; the facility was originally expected to reopen in 2021.
+In May 2020, the National Trust US Foundation reported that major renovations were underway at Canna House and its gardens; the facility was originally expected to reopen in 2021.
 Due to the COVID-19 pandemic, however, the restoration was delayed and it was unlikely to reopen until 2022.